 Why This Data is Important

-First of all, to increase blog traffic with SEMrush, you need to know your blog’s Domain Score (DS) and Trust Score (TS).
+To increase blog traffic with SEMrush, it helps to know your blog’s Domain Score (DS) and Trust Score (TS).

-If you run a gardening blog, and are looking to rank for gardening related keywords, you need a higher DS and TS to outrank your competitors, for the same keywords.
+Say you run a gardening blog, and are looking to rank for gardening related keywords, it helps to have an equal to or higher DS and TS to outrank your competitors, for the same keywords.

-One way to do this is with SEOquake.
+One way to determine your competitors’ scores is with SEOquake.
 SEOquake is a free browser extension from SEMrush.
 It gives you the DS and TS of sites you are searching.
 Furthermore, it gives you backlink information as well as website age information, and so much more.

 It’s quick to download and easy to use.
 Simply download, and then search for your website (or any other website) you want information on.
 You can also search keywords, to see which sites are ranking for those keywords.